janrotter/ec2_serial_console_with_aws_config/README.md

   it harder to figure out what entity created them.
 An aspect can be applied to tag all resources consistently.
 - There is no monitoring configured on the Dead Letter Queues.
+- The bundling Docker image for the CloudFormation custom resource type is rebuilt each time, changing the asset hash of the schema package.
+This can be fixed by using a custom hash or a pre-built image.